appf-anu/arduino-sensors/xbee/xbee-dht22/README.md

 also remove the following lines:

 ```
-// send data to serial, including a newline (otherwise we dont really know when to end), dont do this for nanos or other arduinos without 2x serial outs
+// send data to serial, including a newline (otherwise we dont really know when to end)
+// dont do this for nanos or other arduinos without 2x serial outs
 for (size_t i = 0; i < sizeof(data); i++) {
   Serial.print(data[i]);
 }